MicrosoftDocs/azure-docs/articles/cognitive-services/form-recognizer/concept-custom.md

 * **Custom models**.
 Form Recognizer custom models represent extracted data from _forms_ specific to your business.
 Custom models must be trained to analyze your distinct form data.

 * **Prebuilt models**.
-Form Recognizer currently supports prebuilt models for _receipts, business cards,identification cards, and invoices_.
+Form Recognizer currently supports prebuilt models for _receipts, business cards, identification cards_, and _invoices_.
 Prebuilt models detect and extract information from document images and return the extracted data in a structured JSON output.

 ## What does a custom model do?

 With Form Recognizer, you can train a model that will extract information from forms that are relevant for your use case.
 You only need five examples of the same form type to get started.
 Your custom model can be trained with or without labeled datasets.

 ## Create, use, and manage your custom model